Yanks hit 5 HR in inning, top Toronto 10-7 for 8-game streak

 TRAINER’S ROOM

 Blue Jays: Hernández returned to action for the first time since Sept.
-5, going 0 for 5 with four strikeouts. after recovering from a left oblique injury. … 1B Rowdy Tellez (strained right knee) is riding a stationary bike but has also begun walking better, according to manager Charlie Montoyo. … RHP Nate Pearson (elbow tightness) remains at Rochester where he continues to throw.
+5, going 0 for 5 with four strikeouts after recovering from a left oblique injury. … 1B Rowdy Tellez (strained right knee) is riding a stationary bike but has also begun walking better, according to Montoyo. … RHP Nate Pearson (elbow tightness) remains at Rochester where he continues to throw.
 The club hopes to build him up as a reliever, noting that there is not enough time left in the season to stretch him out as a starter. … RHP Matt Shoemaker (shoulder inflammation) threw 45 pitches on Wednesday and felt good Thursday.
 He is expected to throw live batting practice soon and could return as an opener or a reliever.

-Yankees: OF Aaron Judge was given the night off, as manager Aaron Boone attempts to keep his All-Star slugger healthy for the postseason.
+Yankees: OF Aaron Judge was given the night off, as Boone attempts to keep his All-Star slugger healthy for the postseason.
 Judge was hitless in his return from the injured list Wednesday, his first action since re-aggravating a strained right calf on Aug.
 26. … Torres (quad tightness) returned to the lineup for the first time since Sunday and went 1 for 5.

 UP NEXT